TurboGears/tg2/docs/2.0/RoughDocs/BootStrap.rst

 Use CRUD tool
 --------------

-.. note:: the crud command should only work **inside** a project directory

 You could use paster command to create a customizable interface to Create, Read, Update, Delete records (CRUD) based on model ::